MScDS2023/AML2024-Project/README.md

 ![True Article](images/True.png)

 For the True article, the model focus shifts on content and the most important token is *said* as seen above.

  - Why is the model able to do that?
 The model is able to identify True News and Fake News because of the article structure, tone and punctuation.
 Given that all of our training data comes exclusively from Reuters, then our model is only able to identify those as True News articles.

 ![Over-represented topcis](images/overrepresented.png)

 In other words, our Fake News classifier is merely only a *is this a Reuters article?* classifier.
+Particularities in the Reuters style guide, e.g. how they attribute quotes, end up being highly important for the classification.
 Another problem is how the Fake News articles have been classified as Fake.
-Articles were not fact-checked seperately, but only were flagged as Fake if they came from a news website which is not trust-worthy.
+Articles were not fact-checked separately, but only were flagged as Fake if they came from a news website which is not trust-worthy.
 In other words, the articles can be completely truthful, but if they came from an untrusted source, then the article is labelled as Fake.

 ✅ Names of all involved team members
 ✅ Central problem, domain, data characteristics